Loop Ends for Ladies' Watches

 Cost and Availability

 The loop ends in the picture are 9 carat gold to match the gold watch case.
 I can make loop ends gold or sterling silver.
-The loop ends can be made to take any width of strap you prefer, from 8mm upwards in 2mm increments.
+The loop ends can be made to take any width of strap you prefer.

-The cost depends a little on the width and the current price of gold, but as a guide two loop ends in 9 carat gold to take a 12mm strap cost around £60 plus p&p, in sterling silver they would be £35 plus p&p.
+The cost depends on the current price of gold and the loop width and, but as a guide two loop ends in 9 carat gold to take a 12mm strap in December 2020 cost £60 plus p&p, in sterling silver they would be about £35 plus p&p.

-I need to have the watch to make and fit the loop ends so factor in postage and packing, which is best done by Royal Mail Special Delivery at about £10 each way.
+I need to have the watch to make and fit the loop ends so factor in Packing & Postage, which within the UK is best done by Royal Mail Special Delivery at about £10 each way.